 While it's unlikely that visitors would be arrested, homosexuality is illegal in Zambia and those caught engaging in homosexual acts can be sentenced to long terms of imprisonment.
-LGBTQ visitors are advised to remain discreet at all times for their safety.
+LGBTQ+ visitors should be discreet with public displays of affection.

 Overall, compared to other countries in Africa, Zambia is relatively safe for women travelers.
 Zambia is a patriarchal and conservative country, so women travelers are advised to dress modestly, particularly if they are traveling in more rural locales where social attitudes can be more conservative than urban centers.
 If you plan to head out at night for drinks, consider taking a male companion with you.